seandstewart/bardly/pending/problems/troilus-and-cressida/uncut.md

 *Re-enter PANDARUS with CRESSIDA*

 **PANDARUS**
-Come, come, what need you blush? shame’s a baby.
+Come, come, what need you blush? shame's a baby.
 Here she is now: swear the oaths now to her that
 you have sworn to me.
 What, are you gone again?
 you must be watched ere you be made tame, must you?
 Come your ways, come your ways; an you draw backward,
-we’ll put you i’ the fills.
+we'll put you i' the fills.
 Why do you not speak to
 her?
-Come, draw this curtain, and let’s see your
+Come, draw this curtain, and let's see your
 picture.
 Alas the day, how loath you are to offend
-daylight! an ‘twere dark, you’ld close sooner.
+daylight! an 'twere dark, you'ld close sooner.
 So, so; rub on, and kiss the mistress.
 How now!
 a kiss in fee-farm! build there, carpenter; the air
 is sweet.
 Nay, you shall fight your hearts out ere
 I part you.
 The falcon as the tercel, for all the
-ducks i’ the river: go to, go to.
+ducks i' the river: go to, go to.

 **TROILUS**
 You have bereft me of all words, lady.

 **PANDARUS**
-Words pay no debts, give her deeds: but she’ll
+Words pay no debts, give her deeds: but she'll
-bereave you o’ the deeds too, if she call your
+bereave you o' the deeds too, if she call your
 activity in question.
 What, billing again?
-Here’s
+Here's
-‘In witness whereof the parties interchangeably’--
+'In witness whereof the parties interchangeably'--
-Come in, come in: I’ll go get a fire.
+Come in, come in: I'll go get a fire.

 *Exit*